pancsta/asyncmachine-go/docs/manual.md

 1. Input states (e.g. RPC msgs)
 2. Read-only states (e.g. external state / UI state / summaries)
 3. Action states (e.g. Start, ShowModal, public API methods)
+4. Background tasks (e.g. Processing)
+5. Joining states (e.g. ProcessingDone)

-Action states often de-activate themselves after they are done, as a part of their [final handler](#final-handlers).
+_Action states_ often de-activate themselves after they are done, as a part of their [final handler](#final-handlers). _Joining states_ are used for relations with other states, as relations to an inactive state are not possible.

 **Example** - self removal